rajeshagadi/MTC_ContainerCamp/setup/deploy-linuxjumpbox.md

 ## Connect to the Jumpbox
-From your laptop, ssh into the jumpbox.
+From your laptop, ssh into the jumpbox using above of the above tools you ahve adapted for your environment.

 ## Install the Azure cli
 1. First, you need to install some prereqs.
+Run below commands from your SSH bash command:
 ```
 sudo apt-get update && sudo apt-get install -y libssl-dev libffi-dev python-dev build-essential
 ```